 We’ve narrowed it down to some top criteria for the perfect appetizer:

 It can easily be shared: the whole point of making tasty appetizers is to share them.
 We suggest you slice the pide thickly so that your pide can be picked up easily and shared.

-It uses real ingredients and no processed foods: this recipe takes a little more time to prepare than buying prepared foods to serve as an appetizer, but you will be so happy you to took the time to create this yummy dish made entirely with real food ingredients.
+It uses real ingredients and no processed foods: this recipe takes a little more time to prepare than buying prepared foods to serve as an appetizer, but you will be so happy you take the time to create this yummy dish made entirely with real food ingredients.

 You are sure to surprise your guests with this unique Turkish Pide Pizza.
-It’s perfect to share with a cocktail or glass of wine or as an appetizer when sitting down for dinner!
+It’s perfect for sharing with a cocktail or glass of wine or as an appetizer when sitting down for dinner!

 For 4-6 people / Preparation time : 2 hours / Cook time : 45 minutes

 1 1/4 cup of whole wheat flour

 2 tbsp of olive oil

 2 boneless chicken breasts